 Indigenous medicine songs hold boundless healing power.
-They can relieve or sometimes even completely release pain or health conditions.
-They can uplift you, energize you, calm you, soothe you or help you to remember who we are.
-They can take you on a spiritual journey or ground you and bring you back into our body.
+Medicine songs can relieve or sometimes even completely release pain or health conditions.
+Healing Indigenous music can uplift, energize, calm, soothe or help you to remember who you are.
+Indigenous healing music can take you on a spiritual journey or ground you and bring you back into your body.
 How does that happen?

 2. True medicine songs originally come directly from the spirit world to the song catcher, which means they contain spiritual medicine.
 When you connect to the healing energy of Spirit and the sound medicine that is created from it, you may experience…

 - Emotional Release, immediately or later in the day

 - Grief Relief

 3. Your intentions (prayers and/or positive thoughts) as you sing or listen will add strength and meaning.
 Even just simply having gratitude as you sing or listen to an Indigenous medicine song will amplify its healing power for you.

 4. The song’s original story will help you understand the meaning of the song, especially with Indigenous drum songs that don’t have English lyrics, or other kinds of instrumental music.
 For this reason, I follow the protocol of sharing the story of each Indigenous hand drum song that flows through me or that I sing, even if it’s not mine.
 Sharing the story also honours the song catcher.